chaos-mesh/website/versioned_docs/version-2.7.3/simulate-io-chaos-on-kubernetes.md

      duration: '400s'
    ```

-   In this configuration example, Chaos Mesh injects read and write faults into the directory `/var/run/etcd`, which gives a 10% probability of failure in the read and write operations under this directory.
-During this process, one random position with a maximum length of 10 bytes will be replaced with 0 bytes.
+   In this configuration example, Chaos Mesh injects read and write faults into the directory `/var/run/etcd`, giving a 10% probability that the read and write operations in this directory will fail.
+During the process, one random position with a maximum length of 10 bytes is replaced with 0 bytes.

 2. After the configuration file is prepared, use `kubectl` to create an experiment: